WHEATON PLAZA

 The P & G Theatres movie house morphed into the Wheaton Plaza Cinema 'N' Drafthouse, which was in operation between October 2008 and November 2009.
 The Montgomery Royal Theatre (encompassing 6 screens) was in business between December 2009 and September 2013.

 The most recent modifications at WESTFIELD WHEATON involve the shuttering of Hecht's in August 2006.
 This store re-opened as IFL International Furniture in March 2007 and operated as a Steve & Barry's University Sportswear during 2008.
 After Steve & Barry's shuttering, it was rumored that the store space would be taken by a Wisconsin-based Kohl's, but this never transpired.

 In July 2010, a deal was announced whereby Costco would open a store at the mall.
-This would occupy the Upper Level of an extended South Wing, with Dick's Sporting Goods and Jo-Ann Fabrics occupying in the Lower.
+This would occupy the upper floor of an extended South Wing, with Dick's Sporting Goods and Jo-Ann Fabrics on the lower floor.
+Dick's opened on October 15, 2012.
+The (148,000 square foot) Costco was dedicated on October 18, with the Jo-Ann store beginning business on October 19th.

+WESTFIELD WHEATON now encompassed approximately 1,652,100 leasable square feet, with a retail roster of 181 stores and services.
 In August 2015, it was reported that the mall's shuttered Montgomery Royal Theatre was to be substantially renovated.
 The venue re-opened, as the American Multi-Cinema Wheaton Mall 9, on October 13, 2016.

 Westfield's American and European property portfolio was merged into the holdings of Paris-based Unibail-Rodamco in June 2018.
-A new company, known as Unibail-Rodamco-Westfield was created.
+A new company, known as Unibail-Rodamco-Westfield, was created.
 Westfield shopping centers in Australia and New Zealand were not included in the merger.

 Sources: